Skip to content

 This flexibility allows you to mirror the exact structure and workflow of your newsroom.

-Permissions are role-based, and the main roles include:
+The intended permission model is role-based, and the main roles include:

 • Viewer — Can view content but cannot make changes.